Coming August 2 – Road Pitch 2017

 Strolling of the Heifers and Brattleboro Development Credit Corporation invite you to apply to participate in the 2017 FreshTracks Road Pitch at the River Garden on Wednesday, August 2 at 3:00 P.M.

 The Road Pitch, a gang of motorcycling business investors and advisors, is stopping in Brattleboro on the afternoon of August 2 to hear up to six funding pitches from local businesses that are ready to scale up.

-This is the third annual Road Pitch.
-It will take place from Monday, August 1 through Friday, August 5 with more than 40 motorcycle riders hitting the roads of Vermont and stopping in 10 towns to listen to at least 50 entrepreneurial pitches.
-Their goal is to find exciting opportunities to invest in.
+This is the fourth annual Road Pitch.
+It will take place from Monday, July 31 through Friday, August 4 with more than 40 motorcycle riders hitting the roads of Vermont and stopping in 10 towns to listen to at least 50 entrepreneurial pitches.
+Their goal is to find exciting opportunities for investment.

 The Brattleboro stop will be at the Robert H. Gibson River Garden (157 Main Street), organized by Strolling of the Heifers and the Brattleboro Development Credit Corporation.
 Additional stops are scheduled for Essex Junction, Rutland, Bennington, Barre, Randolph, St. Johnsbury, Lowell, Morrisville and Grand Isle.

 At each stop, the riders will award a $500 Riders’ Choice Prize plus a Vermont Teddy Bear “biker bear” to one pitcher in each of the 10 communities.
 More importantly, for the participating entrepreneurs, the Road Pitch is an opportunity to:

 - Tighten up your business model and scale-up plan

 - Get coaching on honing your business pitch presentation

 - Develop connections to a network of funders and advisors

 In addition, the local winners will have a chance to compete at a statewide final event in October for over $4,000 in cash prizes.

 To get started, interested business entrepreneurs should fill out the form below, no later than July 6.
 BDCC and the Stroll will select up to six finalists who will pitch on August 2.
 Before the event, finalists will benefit from several coaching sessions, including “dry runs,” so that they will have the best possible pitch ready for the motorcyclists.